Theory of electric, magnetic, and toroidal polarizations in crystalline solids with applications to hexagonal lonsdaleite and cubic diamond: Lonsdaleite family

 If the four equivalent atoms in the lonsdaleite unit cell carry magnetic dipole moments as in Fig.~\ref{fig:lons}(j), the system becomes magnetopolar.
 More specifically, the magnetic space group becomes $P6_3'/m'm'c$ (No.~194.268) and the magnetic point group becomes $D_{6h} (D_{3d}) \rightarrow D_{3d}$ that supports in lowest order a magnetic octupole density ($\ell = 3$) for which the compatibility relation reads

 The corresponding invariant in the Hamiltonian reads (to lowest order in~$\vek{k}$)

-Such a spin-splitting term induced by exchange coupling and proportional to an even power of components of $\vek{k}$ has recently been associated with altermagnetism \cite{sme22}.
-This term aligns the magnetic moments of the Bloch electrons (anti-) parallel to the local magnetic moments on the individual atoms [Fig.~\ref{fig:lons}(j)].
-The combined effect of nonrelativistic exchange coupling and relativistic spin-orbit coupling also gives rise to the invariants
+Such a spin-splitting term induced by exchange coupling and proportional to an even power of components of $\vek{k}$ has recently been associated with altermagnetism \cite{sme22, sme22a}.
+This term aligns the magnetic moments of the Bloch electrons (anti-)parallel to the local magnetic moments on the individual atoms [Fig.~\ref{fig:lons}(j)].
+The combined effect of nonrelativistic exchange coupling and relativistic spin-orbit coupling gives rise to additional invariants

-that are likewise proportional to $\mathcal{m}^\inv{m}{3}$ and an even power of components of $\vek{k}$.
-These terms are typically smaller in magnitude than the nonrelativistic term (\ref{eq:lons:m3:Hxc}).
-They tend to align the magnetic moments of the Bloch electrons perpendicular to the local magnetic moments on the individual atoms.
+which are also proportional to $\mathcal{m}^\inv{m}{3}$ and an even power of components of $\vek{k}$.
+These terms are typically smaller in magnitude than the nonrelativistic term (\ref{eq:lons:m3:Hxc}) and tend to align the magnetic moments of the Bloch electrons perpendicular to the local magnetic moments on the individual atoms.

-A momentum-dependent spin splitting of the form $\sigma_x k_y k_z$ has recently been found in MnF$_2$ \cite{yua20}, where it has been called ``AFM-induced spin splitting''; see also Ref.\ \cite{yua21}.
+A momentum-dependent spin splitting of the form $\sigma_z k_x k_y$ has recently been found in MnF$_2$ \cite{yua20}, where it was called ``AFM-induced spin splitting''.
+See also Ref.\ \cite{yua21}.
 MnF$_2$ has a tetragonal rutile structure.
 Its magnetic point group is $D_{4h} (D_{2h}) = D_4 (D_2) \times \gsis$ \cite{tin64}, making the system magnetopolar.
-Similar to the hexagonal magnetic structure discussed here, the tetragonal point group $D_{4h} (D_{2h})$ of MnF$_2$ has $\ell_\mathrm{min}^{(\mathrm{m})} = 3$, i.e., the lowest allowed magnetic multipole density is an octupole.
+Similar to the hexagonal magnetic structure discussed here, the tetragonal point group $D_{4h} (D_{2h})$ of MnF$_2$ has $\ell_\mathrm{min}^{(\mathrm{m})} = 3$, i.e., the lowest allowed magnetic multipole density is an octupole~\cite{bho22a}.
 While Refs.\ \cite{yua20, yua21} focused on magnetic space groups to discuss the AFM-induced spin splitting, magnetic point groups are sufficient to discuss this effect \cite{nye85, tin64, bir74}.
+Among the candidate materials proposed to exhibit altermagnetism~\cite{sme22a}, CrSb has the same space group and thus also the same point group $D_{6h} (D_{3d})$ as the magnetically ordered structure depicted in Fig.~\ref{fig:lons}(j) and, therefore should exhibit all of the properties discussed above.